 - The Derek Bok Center for Teaching and Learning Award, Harvard College, Harvard University (2005-2007)

 Community Engagement and Travel Study

-With the support of the Excellence in Pedagogy and Innovative Classroom (EPIC) Program and the Center for Community Engagement, Professor Kim has developed courses in which students engage with community partners such as the Thomas Mann House.
-Professor Kim also leads the Global Studies Summer Program in The Hague, which focuses on the history and philosophy of international human rights, the International Criminal Court, and the International Court of Justice.
+With the support of the Excellence in Pedagogy and Innovative Classroom (EPIC) Program and the Center for Community Engagement, Professor Kim teaches an undergraduate/graduate course in which students engage with community partners such as the Thomas Mann House and Villa Aurora.
+Professor Kim also leads the Global Studies Summer Program in The Hague, focusing on the history and philosophy of human rights, the International Criminal Court, and the International Court of Justice.